Kagebounshin/skateshop/README.md

 - [favicon](https://favicon.io/) - Sites favicon

-- [Coolors](https://coolors.co/) - For creating the colorpalette at the Design section of this README
+- [Coolors](https://coolors.co/) - For creating the color palette at the Design section of this README.

-- [Unsplash](https://unsplash.com/s/photos/skateboarders) - Images for the homepage
+- [Unsplash](https://unsplash.com/s/photos/skateboarders) - Images for the homepage.

 - [Tinyjpg](https://tinyjpg.com/) - Resizing images